12th Jun 2021

 My mother suggested I switch the girls’ appearances around.
 “Why can’t the short plain girl fall in love and win the dance competition?” queried my mother.
 This feedback was a bombshell.
 Even at 12 years old I had never countenanced that short ugly people deserved good things too.
-In my defence, it wasn’t a narrative we were offered all that much.
-I’m sure my mother doesn’t remember this conversation but it had a lasting impact on me.
+In my defense, it wasn’t a narrative we were offered all that much.
+I’m sure my mother doesn’t remember this conversation but it had a lasting impact on me

 In my teens, I felt very very unattractive.
 I had lovely hair which to my mind only served to compound on the very noticeably unlovely rest of me.
 It felt like a cruel joke to have such nice hair.
 I was walking down the street the first time I discovered the true extent of my ugliness.
 A group of older boys were walking behind me.
-Seeing my long white blond hair, one of them sang, “turn around honey… let us see your face.”
+Seeing my long white-blond hair, one of them sang, “turn around honey… let us see your face.”
 Embarrassed and thrilled, I did glance back which prompted gales of laughter and the unforgettable words, “oops, never mind… you’re a dog!”

-Now, of course, teenage humiliation is not out of the ordinary and feeling ugly as a teenager seems to be a fairly universal experience but I felt the fact of my ugliness as tangibly as I knew I had limbs.
+Now, of course, teenage humiliation is not out of the ordinary, and feeling ugly as a teenager seems to be a fairly universal experience but I felt the fact of my ugliness as tangibly as I knew I had limbs.
 The ugliness was like an additional unwanted limb that had emerged in puberty, apparently with the sole purpose of inflicting misery.
-I overheard a friend of my mother’s say “It’s an unfortunate phase, but it’ll pass.”
+I overheard a friend of my mother say “It’s an unfortunate phrase, but it’ll pass.”
 Boys at school echoed the “dog” sentiments of the crowd above and the phrase “ugly” felt as though it had been invented for me personally.
 I looked at the pretty girls and wondered what it must feel like.
 And then one day in my 20s, I found out what it felt like.
 And the disappointing realisation was that, while it felt good, it revealed an unpleasant truth about the world.

 In my early 20s, my features seemed to settle at last and pulled together to become something that was apparently not so awful anymore.
 After years of being ugly, it was suddenly baffling to be of interest to people.
 And not just in a sexual way but just generally.
 I had graduated purely by dint of my face suddenly behaving itself into a person that was worth listening to.

-Last year, This American Life aired an episode called Tell Me I’m Fat which explored the lives of three women who either were fat or had been in the past.
+This American Life aired an episode called Tell Me I’m Fat which explored the lives of three women who either were fat or had been in the past.
 I take this as an example, not because I equate fatness with ugliness – I don’t – but rather such a quantifiable transformation can be more effective in revealing how we are treated based on our looks.
-Elna Baker a producer on the show and story-teller at the Moth, lost more than 100 pounds using diet pills.
+Elna Baker a producer on the show and storyteller at the Moth, lost more than 100 pounds using diet pills.
 She described the transition of becoming thin in detail, how the world suddenly seemed more open to her, she got a job, a boyfriend, even free stuff in shops when she didn’t have enough cash for groceries.
 “I felt like this whole other world for thin people had existed alongside mine, a world they’ve been keeping a secret from me.”

 “The attention I got from men… made me sad.
 It was the unfairness that got to me.
 Old Elna… tried so hard for everything that I now got so easily.”